cozis/website-stuff/002_ethernet_and_ip.md

 # Building web apps from scratch - Ethernet and IP - Part 2

-In these posts we'll cover the lower layers of the network stack: the data-link and network layers!
-These include the ethernet and IP protocol.
-We skipped the hardware layer because I know nothing about it.
-I'm sure there is a lot going on there though!
+In this post we'll continue our peek into the operating system's network stack!
+We will talk about the data-link and network layers, where the ethernet and IP protocols are located.

 ## Layer 2: The Data-Link Layer
 We call layer 2 the data-link layer.
 Protocols at this layer, such as ethernet or wifi, manage the communication within LANs.
 Here messages are referred to as frames, which have a relatively small size that depends on the technology being used.
 For instance most ethernet frames are 1518 bytes.